John Walker (organist): Professional career

 Walker was professor of organ at San José State University, San Jose, California in the mid 1970s before becoming assistant organist at New York City's famed Riverside Church in 1979.
 He subsequently succeeded Frederick Swann as director of music and organist at Riverside Church (1983-1992).
 While in New York, Walker chaired the organ department of Manhattan School of Music.
 In 1992, he became minister of music and organist at Shadyside Presbyterian Church in Pittsburgh, Pennsylvania (1992-2004).
 From 2004 to December, 2011 he was minister of music and organist at Brown Memorial Presbyterian Church in Baltimore, Maryland.
 Upon retiring from Brown Memorial, Walker was given the title Minister of Music Emeritus in recognition of his distinguished service to the Baltimore church.
-In 2013, he became interim organist and choirmaster at Grace and St. Peter's Church, an Anglo-Catholic Episcopal parish, conducting a professional choir of nine in a demanding program of choral masses, motets, and plainsong (September 2013-June 2014).

 Music critics have praised Walker's organ concerts, a New York Times reviewer saying, after his recital of American organ music at Riverside Church, "His registrations were colorful and imaginative, his technical command impeccable."
 A Kansas City Star review of Walker's performance at (RLDS) Auditorium there said, "Anyone harboring notions of organ recitals as dull, churchy affairs obviously hasn't heard John Walker...A high-profile musical personality was never in doubt, and there was virtuosity to burn."

 In addition to solo organ appearances, Walker often has performed with notable orchestras such as the San Francisco Symphony conducted by Michael Tilson Thomas.
 He also accompanied the New York Philharmonic in a 1990 recording of Gustav Holst's The Planets.